Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 2. “We need to get people talking about us again”

-At time of writing that tweet has been seen 50M+ times, with ~420k tweets about it in the first 24 hours:
+At the time of writing, that tweet has been seen 50M+ times, with ~420k tweets about it in the first 24 hours:

-Not to mention countless press mentions or internet creators like me writing newletters to weigh in on it.
+Not to mention countless press mentions or internet creators like me writing newsletters to weigh in on it.

-Perhaps they’re leaning into the old adage: “No news is bad news.”
+Perhaps they’re leaning into the adage: “No news is bad news.”

 Is that what you want when you sell $100k vehicles?
 For anyone who buys them in the future to be ridiculed by their friends?

-AND I feel like all the attention is a waste considering there’s zero product to consider.
+And I feel like all the attention is a waste, considering there’s no product.
 Why not do this in conjunction with a release of a new car?
 Would that not make the whole thing make sense?

 How long are we going to have to wait for an EV that looks sorta like every other luxury EV and in no way matches the weird promise they’ve made?